GoodluckH/ai-redistricting/README.md

 ### 📈 Analysis

-Make sure you ahve the required libraries installed:
+Make sure you have the required libraries installed, then run the following command:

 ```bash
 cd src